ronrothjr/The-Threads-of-Becoming/blog.md

 * Who are we if nothing is final and nothing is fixed?

 **When you're not sure if you're growing or just going in circles, ask:** *What isn't finished in me?* This isn't accusation—"Why haven't you fixed this yet?"
 It's recognition that becoming continues.
 The unfinished isn't failure.
 It's life.
 The spiral breathes, and so do you.

+_And who we're becoming changes how we show up—which brings us back to presence, transformed._

 ### ---